qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. tip::

-   To assign at once the same CRS to multiple layers that have no crs or have a wrong one:
+   To assign the same CRS to multiple layers that have no crs or have a wrong one in one operation:

    #.
 Select the layers in the :guilabel:`Layers` panel
    #.
 Press :kbd:`Ctrl+Shift+C`.
 You could also right-click over one of the
       selected layers or go to :menuselection:`Layer --> Set CRS of layer(s)`
    #.
 Find and select the right CRS to use
    #.
 And press :guilabel:`OK`.
-The new CRS is now mentioned in the
+You can confirm that it has been set correctly in the
       :guilabel:`Source` tab of the layers' properties dialog.

    Note that changing the CRS in this setting does not alter the underlying